okfn/opendatasurvey/templates/contribute.md

 ## How to Submit Information to the Census

 Contributions to the Census are encouraged.
-Please visit the <a href="http://census.okfn.org/country/">Country Census</a> or the <a href="http://census.okfn.org/city/">City Census</a> to contribute.
+Please visit the <a href="http://census.okfn.org/country/">Country Census</a> to contribute.
 Note that submissions are reviewed and are subject to amendment or exclusion by the editors.</p>

 <ol>
   <li>Find the dataset and country in the table where information is missing you want to submit for.</li>